sumu-py/Fraud-Prediction/README.md

 # Fraud-Prediction
-Developing a model for predicting fraudulent transactions for a financial company
+Developing a model for predicting fraudulent transactions for a financial company.
+Data for the case is available in CSV format having 6362620 rows and 10 columns.